ibm-cloud-docs/cloud-logs/agent/agent-helm-kube-deploy.md

       version: "1.4.0"  # required

     clusterName: ""     # Enter the name of your cluster.
 This information is used to improve the metadata and help with your filtering.

-    additionalMetadata: # add additional metadata, for example:
-      region: au-syd
-      env: production
-      logging-agent-version: 1.4.0     # Enter the agent version that you want to deploy

     env:
       # ingestionHost is a required field.
 For example: